Grey seal pup numbers have coninued to arrive in their thousands at National Trust’s Blakeney Point.

 The grey seal rookery has grown remarkably since it was first established in 2001, when just 25 pups were born.
-Since then numbers passed the 1,000 mark in 2012, 2,000 in 2014 and 3,000 last year in 2018.
-This year, the numbers have already surpassed last year’s total of 3,012 with the latest count of 3,068.
+Since then numbers passed the 1,000 mark in 2012, 2,000 in 2014 and 3,000 in 2018.
+Every year the numbers continue to increase.
+It is a truly spectacular sight.

 National Trust rangers monitor the colony at Blakeney Point and record seal pups born on this coastal spit throughout the winter.
-Counts began this year on 1 November when the first four seal pups were spotted during a routine check of the colony.

 Record-breaking colony at Blakeney Point